anusharmadobe/aep-spectrum-prototype/README.md

 ## 🙏 Acknowledgments

-- Inspired by modern web animation techniques
+- Built for Adobe Experience Platform Spectrum
-- Built with vanilla JavaScript for optimal performance
+- Inspired by modern AI-assisted development workflows
-- Designed with accessibility in mind
+- Designed for rapid prototyping and iteration
-- Ready for Adobe Experience Platform integration
+- Focused on developer productivity and design efficiency

 ## 📞 Support

-If you have any questions or need help with this project, please:
+If you have any questions or need help with this prototyping tool:

 1. Check the [Issues](https://github.com/anusharmadobe/aep-spectrum-prototype/issues) page
 2. Create a new issue if your question isn't answered